U.S. House of Representatives

 Election Day is November 3!
 Please join me on this journey.
-Early voting begins today and runs through October 30, and Election Day is coming up on November 3!
-I’m confident that as you follow my campaign, you will find that my ideas elevate my candidacy above that of my opponent, Congressman, Kevin Brady.
+Early voting begins today and runs through October 30, and Election Day is November 3!
+I’m confident that as you follow my campaign, you will find that my ideas elevate my candidacy above that of my opponent, Congressman Kevin Brady.

 I look forward to earning your vote.

 The National Debt just exceeded $27,000,000,000,000.
 You read that correctly.
 The United States is $27 trillion in debt.
 When Kevin Brady first went to Congress in 1997, the country was $5 trillion in debt.
 When Donald Trump took office in 2017, the country was $19 trillion in debt.
 Put simply, we are racing toward unsustainable levels of debt.
 Rep. Brady may call himself a Republican, but he's certainly no conservative as our resources are rapidly deteriorating--far from the conservation principles long held by the Republican Party.

 As a mother, I worry about what this continued reckless management of the country will mean for the country we leave the next generation.
 Each year, the United States must currently pay $500 billion (10% of our entire budget) on the interest alone.
 Imagine for a moment how $500 billion could be spent on other programs for the benefit of the Country.